yasserprogamer/yasserprogamer/README.md

 # Hi there!
 I'm yasserprogamer
 ### 📙 Information
 **Hi!
 I'm yasserprogamer**, I'm a gamer, programmer and YouTuber!
 I also have a Discord server you can join it now by [clicking here](https://discord.gg/wJtBMnu).
-I was having a minecraft server but it is dead now :( So, I'm planning to make one!<br/><br/>
+I used to have a Minecraft server but it is dead now :( So, I'm planning to make one!<br/><br/>

 ------

-- 🎮 I play games everyday!
-So I'm a Gamer.
+- 🎮 I play video games.
+My favorite game is Minecraft because I have a lot of memories on it.
-- 📖 I literally love to learn everything!
+- 📖 I like to learn new things and useful information.
 - 💻 I'm a programmer.
-I code: Javascript - Python - HTML & CSS - Java...etc.
-- 💬 <u>You can reach me fast</u> by chatting with me directly in **Discord**!
+I code a lot of programming language such as Python, Node.JS, HTML (with css & JS), Java...etc.
-- ⚡ I like musics (my favorite songs category: RAP - POP)
+- **🎧** I love musics so much!
+My favorite songs categories are RAP and POP.
+- 🧬 I like math and physics and I'm better on them but physics kinda.
+- 😅 I don't have a lot of friends.
+Most of them hurt me so bad.
+I'd be happy if you become my friend.

 ------